 The Scillonian passenger ferry only runs seven months a year.
 Aeroplane services can be affected by weather.

 Plane flights by Skybus operate from Bristol, Exeter, Land's End, Newquay and Southampton, but are more susceptible to bad weather than the helicopters.

 A freight ferry does operate throughout the year, but only takes a few passengers.

-Richard Emslie, who provides a car park service for Scillonian users and is a member of Frist, said something was needed in place "all year-round".'Fogged in'
+Richard Emslie, who provides a car park service for Scillonian users and is a member of Frist, said something was needed in place "all year-round".